 The Graduate Coordinator serves as the initial advisor to new students in the program.
 By October 1, incoming students shall be assigned a Faculty Advisor.
 This Faculty Advisor will help the student acclimate to the program and to discuss course options, but it is expected that the student will soon identify a Major Professor, as head of the student's Advisory Committee, to replace this appointed Faculty Advisor.
 To the point: At any time during the student's first two years, but certainly by the end of that time, the student should identify and contact a member of the graduate faculty to be designated as his or her Major Professor.
 This assignment exists only as long as it remains mutually satisfactory and may be changed by either the student or the Major Professor after consultation with the Graduate Coordinator.
 The choice of Major Professor rests largely with the student, as it depends to a considerable extent on the student's dissertation subject.
 As students progress toward the degree, they should actively search for potential subjects for a dissertation and should take the initiative in proposing subjects to faculty members teaching graduate courses.
-To serve as a Major Professor, a faculty member must be a member of the Graduate Faculty and should also be proficient in the field within which the student wants to write a thesis or dissertation The Graduate School posts a list of UGA Graduate Faculty at http://grad.uga.edu/index.php/faculty-and-staff/graduatefaculty-information/graduate-faculty-members/.
+To serve as a Major Professor, a faculty member must be a member of the Graduate Program Faculty and should also be proficient in the field within which the student wants to write a thesis or dissertation.